parinfer/parinfer.js/resources/public/content.md

 extend to indented lines.
 As a visual cue, we _dim_ these parens to signify their inferred mobility.

-As you might already be thinking, there are some other ramifications that we will discuss later.
-For now, here are some working examples:

 <div class="interact">
 <i class="fa fa-keyboard-o fa-lg"></i>
 __Try it!__ Interrupt the animations below to try it for yourself.
 Click outside to restore it.